Applied Psychology - Major

 Course Requirements for the Applied Psychology Major

 A minimum of 43 psychology credits is required for the Applied Psychology major.
 A grade of C or better must be obtained in each course to satisfy requirements for the psychology major; this includes all Liberal Arts requirements.
-A course may be repeated (taken a second time) only once due to a grade less than a C. A student wishing to repeat a course more than one time (taken a third time) must seek permission from the Department and the Registrar's office.
+A course may be repeated (taken a second time) only once due to a grade less than a C. A student wishing to repeat a course more than one time (taken a third time) must seek special permission from the Department and the Registrar's office; permission will be granted only under extraordinary circumstances.
 A student withdrawal (for any reason) at any point in the course will count as taking the course; subsequently, the course from which a student withdraws could be repeated only one additional time.
+A student may NOT take a course (or its equivalent) more than 3 times- no exceptions.

-ALSO 21 additional credits of Psychology electives (e.g., PSY courses) in any or all sub-fields of psychology based on your interest.
+ALSO 21 additional credits of Psychology electives (e.g., PSY courses) in any sub-field of psychology based on your interest.

 Fulfillment of General Education and Liberal Arts Curriculum (LAC) Requirements